tarowatanabe/cicada/README.rst

  cicada
 ========

-A statistical machine translation toolkit based on a semiring parsing framework [1]_.
+`cicada` is a statistical machine translation toolkit based on a semiring parsing framework [1]_.
 Based on the generic framework, we can

-- Learn model(s): tree-to-string, string-to-tree, string-to-string
+- Learn model(s): tree-to-string, string-to-tree, string-to-string,
-  (with or without latent tree), word alignment, grammar for parsing.
+  tree-to-tree grammars/models, word alignment models, parsing grammar/models.
-- Translate sentence, lattice and/or parsed tree.
+- Translate sentence, lattice and/or parsed tree using {string,tree}-to-{string,tree} models.
 - Align between {hypergraph,lattice}-to-lattice (currently, we assume penn-treebank style hypergraph and sentence-like lattice).
 - Align bilingual sentences using symmetized IBM Model1/HMM/IBM Model4.
-- (dependency) parse lattices (or sentences).
+- (dependency) parse lattices (or sentences) (However, under the state of the art).
 - Analyze forest/tree/lattice.

 The cicada toolkit is mainly developed by